Viscum album: Christian

-When Christianity became widespread in Europe after the 3rd century AD, the religious or mystical respect for the mistletoe plant was integrated to an extent into the new religion.
+When Christianity became widespread in Europe after the third century AD, the ancient religious or mystical respect for the mistletoe plant was absorbed only as a cultural tradition.
 In some way that is not presently understood, this may have led to the widespread custom of kissing under the mistletoe plant during the Christmas season.

-The earliest documented case of kissing under the mistletoe dates from 16th century England, a custom that was apparently very popular at that time.
+The earliest documented evidence of the tradition of kissing under the mistletoe dates from sixteenth century England, a custom that was apparently very popular at that time.

-Winston Graham reports a Cornish tradition that mistletoe was originally a fine tree from which the wood of the Cross was made, but afterwards it was condemned to live on only as a parasite.
+Winston Graham reports a Cornish tradition that mistletoe was originally a fine tree from which the wood of the Cross was made, but afterward it was condemned to live on only as a parasite.

-Mistletoe is commonly used as a Christmas decoration, though such use was rarely alluded to until the 18th century.
+Mistletoe is commonly used as a Christmas decoration, although such use was rarely alluded to until the eighteenth century.
 According to custom, the mistletoe must not touch the ground between its cutting and its removal as the last of Christmas greens at Candlemas.
 It may remain hanging throughout the year, often to preserve the house from lightning or fire, until it is replaced the following Christmas Eve.
-The tradition has spread throughout the English-speaking world, but is largely unknown in the rest of Europe.
+This tradition has spread throughout the English-speaking world, but is largely unknown in the rest of Europe.
 (The similar native species Phoradendron leucarpum is used in North America in lieu of the European Viscum album.)

 According to an old Christmas custom, a man and a woman who meet under a hanging of mistletoe were obliged to kiss.
 The custom may be of Scandinavian origin.
 It was alluded to as common practice in 1808 and described in 1820 by American author Washington Irving in his The Sketch Book of Geoffrey Crayon, Gent.:

 In Germany, the Christmas tradition is that people who kiss under mistletoe will have an enduring love or are bound to marry one another.

-Other
+Other traditions

 Every year, the UK town of Tenbury Wells holds a mistletoe festival and crowns a 'Mistletoe Queen'.

 Mistletoe is the county flower of Herefordshire.
-It was voted such in 2002 following a poll by the wild plant conservation charity Plantlife.
+It was voted such in 2002, following a poll by the wild plant conservation charity Plantlife.